abrowncownow/readme-pro/readme.md

 ## Usage

   Upon running Readme Gen Pro 9000, you will be promted to provide details regarding your project.
 Answer the prompts thoroughly for a detailed final readme!
 Optional- you may enter raw markup language for an improved experience.
 Once all of the prompts are completed, a "ProjectTitle_readme.md" will be created in the ./generated_readmes directory.
-You can create multiple readmes by changing the the title inputted during the prompts.
-If you re-use the same title, the same-named "ProjectTitle_reademe.md" in ./generated_readmes will over-written.
+You can create multiple readmes by changing the title entered during the prompts.
+If you re-use the same title, the same-named reademe in ./generated_readmes will be over-written.

 ## License
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)